 This is dozens of years of science conducted on hundreds of thousands of people speaking for itself.
 Some things just don’t make people happy, no matter how much they might think or want those things to.

-fraud’: the promotion of images and ideals of ‘the good life’ that serve the economy but do not meet psychological needs, nor reflect social realities.
+“One of the most important and growing costs of the modern way of life is ‘culturalfraud’: the promotion of images and ideals of ‘the good life’ that serve the economy but do not meet psychological needs, nor reflect social realities.” -Richard Eckersley

 There are three strong lines of evidence which support the hedonic treadmill theory: